 What is a healthy blood pressure?

-It's important to have your blood pressure checked, as high blood pressure can affect blood flow to your organs.
+It's important to have your blood pressure checked, as your blood pressureaffects blood flow to your organs.
 Discover more about this simple test.

 Blood pressure medication

-High blood pressure is common and often has no symptoms.
-Read these tips for keeping your blood pressure under control.
+High blood pressure is common but often has no symptoms.
+Get tips to keep your blood pressure under control, including through lifestyle changes and medication.

 High blood pressure (hypertension)